Dimo4ek/My-projects/Choosing an oil field/README.md

-## English - name, description of the project and the libraries used
+## English - the name, description of the project, libraries and tools used, the output of the project and the status of the project
 # Choosing an oil field
 The customer is an oil producing company.
 We need to decide for them where to drill a new well.